ericbohner/ericbohner/README.md

 # Eric Bohner, PhD

-I'm a Data Scientist with a background in Analytic Philosophy.
+I'm an Analytic Philosopher with an interest and training in Data Science.
 I love diving in to big problems to understand their small parts.
+I care deeply about public policy, data driven progress, and the correct use of the word "valid."

+In my free time, I pretend to be a serious powerlifter and casual gamer (the opposite is likely true).

+My best (gym) lifts:
+💥 Squat: 440 lbs / 200 kg
+💥 Bench Press: 285 lbs / 129.25 kg
+💥 Deadlift: 495 lbs / 224.5 kg

 ## What I Do
 I feel obligated to lean into the cliché about philosophers: I think (deeply?) about things.